rssh/notes/2024_01_30_logic-monad-1.md

+---
-# Scala and logical monad programming.
+title: Scala and logical monad programming.
+---

   Here (https://github.com/rssh/dotty-cps-async/tree/master/logic) is a small library, 'dotty-cps-async-logic,' where a type class and default implementation are defined for logical programming with backtracking.